AbrahamAlgorithm/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # Python Inheritance

-Types of python inheritance which includes single, multiple, multi-level, hierachical and hybrid inheritance.
+This folder is for Python Inheritance project givenby alx, here i learn types of python inheritance which includes single, multiple, multi-level, hierachical and hybrid inheritance.